Lyn Scully: 2008–2019

-Lyn returns to Erinsborough to visit Steph and admits that she is blackmailing Paul over his affair with Kirsten Gannon (Nikola Dubois).
+Two years later, Lyn returns to Erinsborough to visit Steph and admits that she is blackmailing Paul over his affair with Kirsten Gannon (Nikola Dubois).
 She tells Steph that she had been struggling with depression and she fears going bankrupt.
 Lyn meets Paul's fiancée, Rebecca Napier (Jane Hall), and she tells Susan that Paul is cheating on her.
 Susan tells Rebecca about Paul's affair and Lyn goes back to Shelly Bay.
 Lyn returns to Erinsborough on Paul and Rebecca's wedding day, where she interrupts the ceremony to announce that she is still married to Paul.
 Lyn and Rebecca have a catfight in the street.
 Lyn asks Paul for money in exchange for a divorce.
 Lyn decides to stay and gets Steph to buy their old home.
 She then buys Harold's Store and begins competing with Rebecca and her business, Charlie's.

 Paul hires Lyn to work for his newspaper's gossip column.
 When she prints a story about Libby Kennedy (Kym Valentine), Susan is shocked and angry at her friend.
 Lyn accidentally gives the Deb Ball attendees food poisoning and she is fined $2000 and Harold's Store is closed temporarily.
 Lyn and Rebecca compete in a Christmas competition and Lyn wins.
 She then watches Paul marry Rebecca and she tells Susan that she still loves Paul.
 Summer Hoyland (Jordy Lucas) returns from boarding school and Lyn invites her to move in.
 Lyn is surprised when Steph announces that she is back with Toadfish Rebecchi (Ryan Moloney) and that she is pregnant.
 Steph later tells her that the relationship is a cover up because she pregnant with Daniel Fitzgerald's (Brett Tucker) baby.
 Lyn goes on a date with Terry Kearney (Peter Moon).
 Terry later asks Lyn to come on a cruise with him for six months, but she turns him down.